Missing Hiker Found Dead Of Bear Attack After Member Of Search Party Also Attacked By The Same Grizzly

 The bear attack came nearly one month after a hiker in Washington state was killed by a cougar.
 As KIRO-TV reported, two people were hiking in a wooded area when they came under attack by the animal.
 The cougar killed one of the hikers, and first responders found the animal still standing over the victim’s body.
 Another hiker was taken to a nearby hospital with serious injuries.

-Local wildlife experts said they had seen more aggression from cougars as humans continue to encroach on their natural habitat, building new homes and businesses in what had traditionally been their domain.
+Local wildlife experts said they have seen more aggression from cougars as humans continue to encroach on their natural habitat, building new homes and businesses in what had traditionally been their domain.
 They warned that there could be more attacks in the future if the animal’s natural habitat continued to blend into suburban sprawl.

 After the death of Michael Soltis, authorities in Alaska have also notices to other hikers to beware of bears.